mtov/engsoftmoderna/en/chapter1.md

 10\.
 Give examples of Type C (Casual) systems that you've developed.

 11\.
-In 2015, it was revealed that millions of cars manufactured by a major automobile company emitted pollutants within legal standards only during laboratory tests.
+In 2015, it was discovered that millions of cars manufactured by a major automobile company emitted pollutants within legal standards only during laboratory tests.
 Under normal usage conditions, the cars released higher levels of pollutants to enhance performance.
-That is, the code included a decision structure like the following one (merely illustrative, for the purpose of this exercise):
+That is, the code possibly included a decision command like the following one (merely illustrative, for the purpose of this exercise):

 ```
 if "car being tested in a laboratory"